bbauska/W3Cx-5of5/README.md

 You can also add an element at the end of an existing array by adding it to the index equal to the length of the array.
-If I do this, we don&apos;t have any "green" here...You see, I'm using the index length.
+If I do this, we don&apos;t have any "green" here&#155;You see, I'm using the index length.
 If I do like that, it returns the new element we added, and it adds at the end.
 To be frank, most of the time I use the &quot;push&quot; method.